What’s the best weed killer for any garden weeds?

 So, what’s the best weed killer?

-Regardless of whether you choose a chemical product or a natural method, there’s plenty of options available.
+Regardless of whether you choose a chemical product or a natural method, there’s plenty of options available when choosing the best weed killer.

 Unless you have acres to tame, always start with a natural remedy.
 Of course, getting down and dirty with a trowel will require a lot of time and effort, but could be the best solution for you.

-Mulching is always top of our list as it’s an excellent way to smother weeds in flower beds and gardens while also ensuring better moisture retention in the soil.
+Mulching is always top of our list as one of the best weed killer as it’s an excellent way to smother weeds in flower beds and gardens while also ensuring better moisture retention in the soil.

-If a natural solution is effective or you have a serious invasion of weeds, then your best option is a chemical weed killer.
-Always read and follow the instructions, and if necessary wear protective clothing.
+If a natural solution isn’t very effective or you have a serious invasion of weeds, then the best weed killer option is chemicals.
+However, always read and follow the instructions, and if necessary wear protective clothing.